 Kate has been a member of the Steering Group since 2019.
 Her background is in corporate/commercial information and worked in the City of London before realising that education is far more interesting!
-Kate is currently Head of Learning Development at the University of Northampton.
-She is particularly interested in the impact of Learning Development upon students and is passionate about the importance of LD advocacy to ensure that our work is understood and valued.
+Kate is currently Head of Learning and Teaching Enhancement at the University of Northampton.
+She is passionate about the importance of LD advocacy to ensure that our work is understood and valued and has a particular interest in working within the 3rd space and women’s leadership within HE.
 Kate is an Advance HE Senior Fellow and a Certified Leading Practitioner in Learning Development.

 Steering Group Member